nagarjunvinukonda/Simple_ATM_Controller/README.md

 Insert card ==> Validate PIN ==> Select Account Type ==> Check Balance/Withdraw/Deposit.

 # Asuumptions:
-1. You are asked to whether insert card or not.
+1. You are asked to whether insert a card or not.
-2. Customer cant withdaraw more than what account holds.
+2. Customer cant withdraw more than what account holds.
-3. Customer cant withdaraw more than what ATM holds.
+3. Customer cant withdraw more than what ATM holds.

 # Test run: